 If you break down

 On a conventional motorway with a hard shoulder: move to the hard shoulder if you can.
-If your car gives any warning — engine temperature, oil pressure, tyre pressure — do not wait until the car stops.
-Move left immediately while you still have control.
 Switch on hazard lights.
 Exit via the passenger side (left).
 Walk behind the barrier and away from the carriageway.
 Call your breakdown provider.
 Do not stand between your car and live traffic under any circumstances.

 On a smart motorway (ALR) with no hard shoulder: reach an ERA if at all possible.
-If the car stops in a running lane and you cannot reach an ERA, switch on hazard lights, call 999, and stay in the car with your seatbelt on unless there is an immediate risk of fire or another vehicle approaching.
+If the car stops in a running lane and you cannot reach an ERA, switch on hazard lights, call 999, and stay in the car with your seatbelt on.
 The Highways England CCTV system monitors all smart motorway lanes; stopped vehicles trigger automatic signals within minutes.
-Stay in the car.

 Your first motorway trip: practical advice

-When you are ready to find a first car capable of comfortable motorway driving, our first car buying guide covers which models cruise well at 70mph and which feel strained.
-You can also browse used hatchbacks under £5,000 on AllCarsUK.
+When you are ready to find a first car capable of comfortable motorway driving, our first car buying guide covers which models cruise well at 70mph.
+Browse used hatchbacks under £5,000 on AllCarsUK.